 Testing battery life of a GPS watch as objectively as we would like is problematic.
 In addition to battery size and manufacturer's design attributes, battery life is a function of many many variables; some variables change with the user, what is recorded, how that data is transferred, and even the rate of travel (in some cases).
 What we are left with is anecdotal evidence, comparing our average and collective experiences with each watch to the others.
 In this way, we have sized up the Ambit3 to have a battery life that is competitive with the best of the best.
 For all the features it has, the battery life is admirable.
 Even when using all the sensors and antennae, we can get well over a full 24 hour day of use from the Ambit3.
 When using it as a smartwatch, with only occasional and short instances of recording specific activity, the Ambit3 lasts over a week.

 In our testing over a known distance, the Ambit3 fared near the top of the class.
-Like the FitBit Surge and others in our fleet, the Suunto uses a motion sensor to monitor the GPS data.
+The Suunto uses a motion sensor to monitor the GPS data.
 GPS satellite data is inherently flawed.
 Especially in these small devices with small antennae, occasional outlying data points will pop up.
 The wrist-mounted, accelerometer-equipped Ambit3 can compare these occasional errors to the rhythm of a walking or running wrist.
 If it doesn't "add up," that particular GPS point is ignored, and the distance and rate are calculated using those that "make more sense" on either side in space and time.
 However, if arm and wrist motion is irregular, and a GPS error occurs, the watch won't catch it.
 In the end, the Ambit on its own (as tested) is accurate and useful, especially as compared to the competition.

 In our repeated and repeatable running track test, we found the distance information captured by the Ambit to vary from the actual by just 1%.